boerck/android_kernel_samsung_universal8895_kvm/README.md

 This kernel is KVM enabled kernel for my test<br/>
 You can build and use if you want

+### Fixes of kernel
+* Virtualization, KVM enabled
+* Revert some commits for enable KVM

 ### How to build
 1. Use `git submodule update --init --recursive` in the repository to import Android Image Kitchen.